Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/google-ads.md

 2. Enter a **Source Name**.

-3. Click **Sign in with Google** to authenticate your Google Ads account.
-In the pop-up, select the appropriate Google account and click Continue to proceed.
+3. Click **Authenticate your Google account** to authenticate your Google Ads account.

 4. Enter a comma-separated list of the **Customer ID(s)** for your account.
 These IDs are 10-digit numbers that uniquely identify your account.
 To find your Customer ID, please follow [Google's instructions](https://support.google.com/google-ads/answer/1704344).

-5. (Optional) Enter a **Start Date** in `YYYY-MM-DD` format.
+5. Enter a **Start Date** in `YYYY-MM-DD` format.
 The data added on and after this date will be replicated.
 Default start date is 2 years ago.

-6. (Optional) You can use the **Custom GAQL Queries** field to enter a custom query using Google Ads Query Language.
-Click Add and enter your query, as well as the desired name of the table for this data in the destination.
-Multiple queries can be provided.
-For more information on formulating these queries, refer to our guide below.

-7. (Required for Manager accounts) If accessing your account through a Google Ads Manager account, you must enter the [Customer ID](https://developers.google.com/google-ads/api/docs/concepts/call-structure#cid) of the Manager account.
+6. (Optional) Enter an **End Date** in `YYYY-MM-DD` format.
+Any data added before this date will not be replicated.
+Leaving this field blank will replicate all data from the start date onward.

-8. (Optional) Enter a **Conversion Window**.
+7. (Optional) Enter a **Conversion Window**.
 This is the number of days after an ad interaction during which a conversion is recorded in Google Ads.
 For more information on this topic, refer to the [Google Ads Help Center](https://support.google.com/google-ads/answer/3123169?hl=en).
 This field defaults to 14 days.

-9. (Optional) Enter an **End Date** in `YYYY-MM-DD` format.
-Any data added after this date will not be replicated.
-Leaving this field blank will replicate all data from the start date onward.
+8. (Required for Manager accounts) If accessing your account through a **Google Ads Manager** account, you must enter the [Customer ID](https://developers.google.com/google-ads/api/docs/concepts/call-structure#cid) of the Manager account.

+9. (Optional) You can use the **Custom GAQL Queries** field to enter a custom query using Google Ads Query Language.
+Click Add and enter your query, as well as the desired name of the table for this data in the destination.
+Multiple queries can be provided.

 10. Click **Save & Test**.